dracula151997/Runique/readme.md

 - **Run History**: View past runs with detailed information.
 - **Detailed Run Information**: Analyze metrics such as distance, time, pace, and more.
 - **Map Integration**: See your runs plotted on a map.
-- **Run Statistics**: Access analytics to measure and improve your performance.
+- **Run Statistics**: Access analytics to measure and improve your performance."

 ## Screenshots